ifBars/youtube-video-context/README.md

 The zip is written to `dist/youtube-video-context.zip`.

-## Publishing And skills.sh
+## skills.sh

-skills.sh does not require a separate registry submission.
-Public GitHub repos with discoverable `SKILL.md` files can be installed with the Skills CLI, and installs are reflected on skills.sh through anonymous install telemetry.
+There is no separate skills.sh submission step.
+Once users install the public GitHub repo with the Skills CLI, it can appear on skills.sh through anonymous install telemetry.

 ## License